codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 * ["Don't Make Me Think: Common Sense to Web Usability"](http://www.indusvalley.edu.pk/library/e%20books/Don%27t%20Make%20Me%20Think%20%20A%20Common%20Sense%20Approach%20To%20Web%20Usability.pdf) by Steve Krug
 * The [Book Apart](http://abookapart.com/) series
 * [Nicely Said: Writing for the Web with Style and Purpose](http://www.nicelysaid.co/) by Nicole Fenton and Kate Kiefer Lee

 #####Provo, UT Spotlight
 based on learnings from Provo - 1 rep from every department every week. total # of people?
 Provo: city departments would send someone; Mayor would ask for someone else.

-technical piece is only small part of process; culture change and writing workshops need to be held in order to make it a sustainable content change design, IA -- strip those things out.
-Just start writing together.